sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 c0*exp(-(-c1 + l_M_tilde(t))**2/(2*(c2 + c3*l_M_tilde(t))**2)) + c4*exp(-(-c5 + l_M_tilde(t))**2/(2*(c6 + c7*l_M_tilde(t))**2)) + c8*exp(-(-c9 + l_M_tilde(t))**2/(2*(c10 + c11*l_M_tilde(t))**2))

-The SymPy-provided class for this exact curve is :obj:`~sympy.physics._biomechanics.FiberForceLengthActiveDeGroote2016`.
+The SymPy-provided class for this exact curve is :obj:`~sympy.physics.biomechanics.FiberForceLengthActiveDeGroote2016`.
 It can be instantiated with thirteen arguments.
 The first argument is :math:`\tilde{l}^M`, which need not necessarily be a symbol and can be an expression.
 The further twelve arguments are all constants.
 It is intended that these will be constants, or sympifiable numerical values.

->>> from sympy.physics._biomechanics import FiberForceLengthActiveDeGroote2016
+>>> from sympy.physics.biomechanics import FiberForceLengthActiveDeGroote2016

 >>> fl_M_act2 = FiberForceLengthActiveDeGroote2016(l_M/l_M_opt, *constants)
 >>> fl_M_act2